SUBSCRIBE TO OUR FREE NEWSLETTER

 The news agency, however, took a much different view.
 "The FBI both misappropriated the trusted name of The Associated Press and created a situation where our credibility could have been undermined on a large scale," AP general counsel Karen Kaiser said in a 2014 letter to then-Attorney General Eric Holder.

-In addition to the details of the 2007 case, AP has also requested further documentation regarding possible other examples of the FBI using the name of media outlets as cover or posing as journalists during investigations.
+In addition to the details of the 2007 case, the AP has requested further documentation regarding possible other examples of the FBI using the names of media outlets as cover or posing as journalists during investigations.
 None of the requests have been answered.

 "We cannot overstate how damaging it is for federal agents to pose as journalists," said Reporters Committee litigation director Katie Townsend.
-"This practice undermines the credibility of the independent news media, and should not be tolerated.
-Yet while the public clearly has a strong, compelling interest in knowing more about the FBI's use of this tactic, the FBI seems determined to withhold that information.
-We have been left with no choice but to look to the court for relief."
+"This practice undermines the credibility of the independent news media and should not be tolerated.
+Yet, while the public is interested in knowing more about the FBI's use of this tactic, the FBI seems determined to withhold that information.
+We have no choice but to look to the court for relief."

-As AP notes, Thursday's filing marked the second time this year the news agency has sued the federal government.
+As AP notes, Thursday's filing marked the second time the news agency sued the federal government this year.
 In March, the news organization sued the State Department to force the release of email correspondence and government documents from Hillary Rodham Clinton's tenure as secretary of state.
 The case, involving unfulfilled FOIA requests dating back as long as five years, is ongoing.